 Wreck Alley and Artificial Reefs

 The Miss Louise wreck is a great ship to explore for scuba diving beginners.
-It’s located about five miles off the coast of Destin.
-Divers need coastal water certification, but advanced classes aren’t required since this is a 60-foot dive.
+It’s located about a half mile off the coast of Destin.
+Divers need an open water certification, but advanced training isn't necessary since this is a relatively shallow, 55-foot dive.
 Miss Louise is an 85-foot-long tugboat that was sunk in 1997 to provide underwater habitat.
 Divers have seen goliath grouper, Spanish mackerel, and even whale sharks here.

-Wreck Alley, about two miles south of Okaloosa Pier, includes diving spots that are part of an artificial reef program that spans the coastline about 16 miles with at least 10 large vessels.
+Wreck Alley, which begins about two miles south of Okaloosa Pier, includes diving spots that are part of an artificial reef program that spans the coastline about 16 miles with 25 large vessels, and two more additions planned in 2021.
 Part of Wreck Alley is the 100-foot long Barrel Barge, another sunken ship that is excellent for newer divers.
 The top of Barrel Barge is approximately 60-feet deep.
-Amberjack, flounder and spade fish are plentiful.
+Amberjack, flounder, and spadefish are plentiful.

-Given the military history of Destin-Fort Walton Beach, it might not be a surprise to find several sunken M60 battle tanks along Wreck Alley.
+Given the military history of Destin-Fort Walton Beach, it might not be a surprise to find several sunken M60 battle tanks deployed among the Wreck Alley sites.
 These submerged defenders now attract a variety of fish, stingrays, and sea turtles.

 Near the M60 battle tanks and Barrel Barge south of Okaloosa Island Pier are the Pole Spot, which includes concrete rubble from the old Okaloosa Island Pier.